 Precisely.
 I draw an analogy between Torah and soul.
-My features are not God-like, nor is my body; but that in me which responds to the world with care and compassion, which loves to provide the first supporting to provide the despects waying: "The and is loved, which rejects selfishness and injustice, which pushes me to discipline my talents and to put them to good use, my soul or spirit, call it what you will, is of God.
+My features are not God-like nor is my body; but that in me which responds to the world with care and compassion, which loves and is loved, which rejects selfishness and injustice, which pushes me to discipline my talents and to put them to good use, my soul or spirit, call it what you will, is of God.
 Those who crush divinity, either by abusing another or by being indifferent to the spirit, commit a horrible sin for they erase possibility, God, from life.
-I believe that, just as there is something divine within every human being, though we are far from being divine creatures, so the Torah's text is not physically God's Word, but contains within it a wisdom and a compelling spirit which is of God.
+Just as there is something divine within every human being, so there is something divine within the Torah.
+The Torah's text is not perfect, God-like, but there is within its wisdom a profundity and a compelling spirit which is of God.

 - You didn't let me finish.
 I admit the Torah's functional value.
-Jewish history is a history of unusual accomplishment and sensitivity; I agree that a Torah-based society has enhanced spiritual growth, encouraged family life and sharpened the sense of human dignity and justice; but it still seems to me as if you're saying that a brilliant forgery is, nevertheless, a great painting and should be hung beside Rembrandt and Da Vinci master works in a museum.
+Jewish history is a history of significant accomplishement.
+The Torah tradition has helped shape healthy individuals and encouraged family life and the sense of human dignity and justice.
+But it still seems to me as if you're saying that a brilliant forgery is nevertheless a great painting and should be hung beside Rembrandt and Da Vinci master works in a museum.

 A forgery is a manufactured invention.
-The Torah began in a genuine meeting between Moses and God and was enlarged by the records of other meetings between God and our ancestors.
-They understood and expressed themselves within the limitation of their culture; but nothing was invented.
+The Torah began in a genuine meeting between Moses and God, was enlarged by the record of other meetings between God and our ancestors and grew and changed as the serious and committed of every generation confronted the Torah message.

-Most of us carry an image of revelation which we are less to careful thought than to romantic literature and the movies where a bass voice comes out of the clouds as light rises in the background and no one is left in any doubt that 'this is God talking;' Cecil B. Demille improving on the description of thunder, lightning, and hom blowing which, according to Exodus, accompanied the theophany on Mount Sinai.

-Early in his career the prophet Elijah is told to return to Mount Sinai.
-He does so and God speaks to him, not in the whirlwind, but in a voice of great stillness.
+Most of us carry an image of revelation which we owe less to careful thought than to romantic literature and the movies where a bass voice comes out of the clouds as light rises in the background and no one is left in any doubt that 'this is God talking;'?'
+Cecil B. DeMille improving on the description of thunder, lightning, and hornblowing which, according to Exodus, accompanied the theophany on Mount Sinai.
+The early saga tellers lowed to embellish the Sinai story.
+It's the central episode, but not the only report of reveletion, and the others were described in less florid terms.
+The language used often suggests that the prophet sensed ideas rather than a voice.
+"This is the vision of Iseiah. . . which he saw."
+Early in his canear the prophet Elijah is told to return to Mount Sinai.
+He does so and God speaks to him not in the whirlwind but in a voice of great stillness.
 On that occasion there was no thunder or earthquake.
-No one else heard God speak to Abraham on Mount Moriah, to Moses at the Burning Bush, or to any of the prophets.
-In other episodes, revelation is treated as a vision which enters the mind unexpectedly, "This is the vision of Isaiah... which he saw," or as ideas which, somewhat to his surprise, a prophet hears himself saying: "The

-God put forth His hand and touched my mouth and said to me (Jeremiah), 'see I have put My words in your mouth.'"
+No one else heard God speak to Abraham on Nount Moriah, to Moses at the Burning Bush, or to any of the prophets.
+Revelation is generally treated as a vision which comes unexpectedly into the mind of an individual or as ideas which, somewhat to his surprise, he hears himself saying: "The God put forth His hand and touched my mouth and said to me (Jeremiah), 'see I have put My words in your mouth'."

-- You're asking me to consider revelation as an experience which might occur to any concerned and sensitive person.
+- You're asking me to consider revelation as an experience which might occur to any concerned and sensitive person opening himself up to life's mystery and meaning.
 I've never heard God.
-If someone were to say to me: "God told me," I would suggest medical help.
+If someone were to say to me: "God told me," I would mark him down as unbalanced and suggest medical help.